 The Federal Housing Administration (FHA).
-The Administration requests an FY2001 insurance limitation of \$160 billion for the FHA Mutual Mortgage Insurance (MMI) fund, a \$20 billion increase over the FY2000 level.
-Both the House and Senate versions of H.R.
-4635 approve the Administration's request.
+P.L.
+106-377 provides an FY2001 insurance limitation of \$160 billion for the FHA Mutual Mortgage Insurance (MMI) fund, as requested by the Administration and as approved by th House and Senate.
+This is a \$20 billion increase over the FY2000 level.
 A higher level of FHA loan activity is expected because of the increase in the FHA loan limit enacted in the FY1999 HUD Appropriations Act.
-The increased limit on loan commitments was to avoid the need for supplemental appropriations if the demand for FHA insurance exceeds the projected level.
+The increased limit on loan commitments is intended to avoid the need for supplemental appropriations if the demand for FHA insurance exceeds the projected level.
 The Administration reported that it would propose legislation to give FHA the same loan limits as the Federal Home Loan Mortgage Corporation (Freddie Mac).
-The Administration also proposes a hybrid Adjustable Rate Mortgage whereby the interest rate would be fixed between years 3 and 10.
+The Administration also proposed a hybrid Adjustable Rate Mortgage whereby the interest rate would be fixed between years 3 and 10.

-The House recommends up to \$100 million and the Senate recommends up to \$250million in direct loan obligations to nonprofit and governmental entities in connection with sales of HUD-owned single family properties formerly insured under the MMI fund.
-Both versions of the bill would appropriate \$160 million for administrative contract expenses of the MMI fund, but the House would transfer \$95.5 million of this to the Working Capital Fund for the development and maintenance of information technology systems.
+Conferees authorized up to \$250 million in direct loan obligations to nonprofit and governmental entities in connection with sales of HUD-owned single family properties formerly insured under the MMI fund.
+P.L.
+106-377 appropriated \$160 million for administrative contract expenses of the MMI fund, and transferred \$95.5 million of this to the Working Capital Fund for the development and maintenance of information technology systems, as the House bill proposed.